dhis2/dhis2-docs-implementation/content/lmis/monthly-stock-reporting.md

 >>>>>>**Legend**: "Coefficient of variation"
 >>>>>>**Show legend key** tag (appears as a white tick in a green field)
 >
->**MSR DV 12 - Monthly Stock Reporting / Stock distribution / Coefficient of Variation x 10 / Last 12 month / Health facility / By item / Column chart**
+>**MSR - Coefficient of Variation x 10 - Bar chart**
->This report provides the coefficient of variation (standard deviation of stock distribution divided by the average stock distribution) which is based on the previous six months as a group of column charts for each of the twelve months.
-Since decimals cannot be displayed in this report the result of the actual calculation is multiplied by 10 and rounded to the next integer.
 >
 >**Visualization type**: select "Bar"
+>**Name \(*)**: "MSR - Coefficient of Variation x 10 - Bar chart"
->**Name \(*)**: "MSR DV 12 - Monthly Stock Reporting / Stock distribution / Coefficient of Variation x 10 / Last 12 month / Health facility / By item / Column chart"
+>**Description** "MSR DV 12 - Monthly Stock Reporting / Stock distribution / Coefficient of Variation x 10 / Last 12 months / Health facility / By item / Bar chart
+This report provides the coefficient of variation (standard deviation of stock distribution divided by the average stock distribution) which is based on the previous six months as a group of column charts for each of the twelve months.
+Since decimals cannot be displayed in this report the result of the actual calculation is multiplied by 10 and rounded to the next integer."
 >>**Series**
 >>>**Period**: "Relative periods"
 >>>>**Period type**: "Months"